Skip to content

 The factory acceptance test (FAT) is the structured check of the assembled panel before dispatch.
 A sound FAT covers a continuity and point-to-point check against the schematics, insulation and dielectric verification, a controlled power-up sequence, functional checks of the control and safety circuits, confirmation of labelling and ratings, and a defect list that is closed out before sign-off.
 Running the FAT against the same documents that will be handed over keeps the test honest, because any mismatch between the drawings and the panel is found in the workshop rather than on site.

 The handover records are where a panel either retains its value or quietly loses it.
-A strong package contains the as-built schematic and general arrangement drawings that reflect the panel as actually built, the terminal and cable schedules, the final bill of materials with part numbers, the FAT records and defect closeout, the IP and ratings information, and maintenance notes including recommended spares.
+A strong package contains the as-built schematics and general arrangement, the terminal and cable schedules, the final bill of materials with part numbers, the FAT records and defect closeout, the ratings information, and maintenance notes including recommended spares.
 These records are what a maintenance team or a future integrator relies on to work safely on the panel years later, and they feed directly into ongoing support and any later automation upgrades.
-A panel with thin or out-of-date documentation is harder to maintain regardless of how well it was built.

 Australian context: standards, regulators and local practice

-The standards already named, AS/NZS 61439 and AS/NZS 3000, are published and maintained through Standards Australia, and the assembly standard tracks the IEC series so that internationally verified designs map cleanly onto local requirements.
-Working to the current editions, and confirming which parts apply to the specific assembly, is the baseline expectation for compliant panel engineering in Australia.
+AS/NZS 61439 and AS/NZS 3000 are published through Standards Australia, and the assembly standard tracks the IEC series, so internationally verified designs map cleanly onto local requirements.
+Working to the current editions, and confirming which parts apply to the specific assembly, is the baseline for compliant panel engineering in Australia.

-The safety of the construction, installation and maintenance work itself sits under the Work Health and Safety framework.
-Safe Work Australia develops the model WHS laws and the guidance on managing the risks of plant, which covers the duties around design, isolation, energy control and safe maintenance of plant including electrical assemblies.
-The guidance on managing the risks of plant is the reference for the duties that apply when a panel is built, installed, worked on or modified, and energy isolation and lockout belong in the plan for any work on a live or recently live assembly rather than being treated as a site formality.
+The safety of the construction, installation and maintenance work sits under the Work Health and Safety framework.
+Safe Work Australia's guidance on managing the risks of plant covers the duties around design, isolation, energy control and safe maintenance of plant including electrical assemblies, and energy isolation and lockout belong in the plan for any work on a live or recently live assembly rather than being treated as a site formality.

-Local practice also matters on the installation side.
-The electrical installation work that connects an assembly is licensed electrical work, and the interface between the panel as a verified product and the installation as licensed work is where AS/NZS 3000 and AS/NZS 61439 meet.
+The installation work that connects an assembly is licensed electrical work, which is where AS/NZS 3000 and AS/NZS 61439 meet.
 Keeping that boundary clear in the documentation, so it is obvious what the panel manufacturer verified and what the installer is responsible for, avoids gaps at the handover between trades.

 Common mistakes and how to avoid them